ranjitdeshpande/debian-tru64/README.md

 GCC 4.7.4 compiled with the native Tru64 C compiler.
 Baseline is set to start compiling packages with the newly built GCC.
 Perl will be the first test case.

+### March 8th 2018

+Perl 5.26.1 built.
+Now starting the long journey to building the base required to start compiling Debian packages.
+Dpkg and debhelper will the first packages to be built.